 Q: Is there a formal mentorship program?

 Yes!
-Each entering resident is assigned at least one mentor based on their area of interest.
-Residents in the first year meet with their assigned mentor and meet other potential mentors at the quarterly “Mentor Blitz” and also through interactions during rotations, on neurology family outings and at lectures.
+In addition to mentorship from the program director, each entering resident is assigned at least one primary mentor based on their area of interest and career goals.
+Residents are also assigned one primary associate program director mentor.
+Residents in the first year meet with their assigned mentor and meet other potential mentors as assigned by program leadership and through interactions during rotations, on neurology family outings and at lectures.
 At the beginning of each academic year, residents are asked to select a primary mentor for that year.
-In the PGY2 and PGY3 years, residents and mentors use a Career Development Action Plan template to foster discussions.
-Most residents end up with several mentors with whom they work closely in the PGY3-4 years.
+Throughout the residency, residents and mentors use a career development action plan template to foster discussions.
+Most residents end up with several secondary mentors with whom they work closely in the PGY3-4 years.
+Residents who are completing one of our residency pathways will have a track-specific mentor.

 Q: Since WashU is so strong in research, what about people interested in clinical neurology and clinical-practice careers?
 Are they valued as applicants and as residents?
 How good is the clinical training at WashU?

 Yes again!
+The majority of our residents do not pursue our physician-scientist pathway.
 The first priority of residency is to learn clinical neurology, and we are very proud of the excellence of our graduates as clinicians.
 We are looking for a broad range of residents and welcome those who are interested in clinical practice, either in general neurology or in one of the clinical subspecialties.
-We have a dedicated General Neurology Section, so you will learn about general neurology from experienced neurologists, many of whom have had successful clinical practices in the community.
+You will learn from master clinicians and international leaders in clinical neurology fields here.
+We have a dedicated Section of General Neurology, so you will learn about general neurology from experienced neurologists, many of whom have had successful clinical practices in the community.
+We have four distinctive continuity clinics, let alone the numerous subspecialty clinics.
+These include the Barnes-Jewish Hospital Neurology Resident Clinic, The Christian Hospital Northeast Neurology Resident Clinic (new as of 2024, resident-run community neurology clinic in North County, St. Louis), Movement Disorders Neurology Resident Clinic and the Neuromuscular Medicine Neurology Resident Clinic.
 We have very strong clinicians in all subspecialties.
 For example, the Neuromuscular Disease Center is the go-to online resource for clinicians dealing with neuromuscular disorders.
 Many of our graduates are in clinical practice in the community around the U.S., and many others are leading clinicians at academic institutions.

 Q: How do I apply for residency, and what is the application deadline?

 We only accept applications through ERAS.
-Please review their website for further application information.
-ERAS’ website is: www.aamc.org.
 We will not accept any application information directly.
 You must apply through ERAS.
-We will begin accepting applications Sept.
-15, 2021.
-The deadline for applications is Nov.
-30, 2021.
+The deadline for applications is November 30, 2024 but applicant are encouraged to submit their MyERAS applications as soon as available on the online ERAS portal.

 Q: When do interviews generally take place?

-Q: How many letters of recommendations to you require?
+Q: How many letters of recommendations do you require?

 Q: How many positions are available each year?